 “Chase,” is accompanied by a stunning music video directed, shot, and edited by Jude Goergen and produced by Mona Kayhan and Amon Drum.
 The concept revolves around New York City and the resilience and drive of its people, even when running from the many things one can fear.
 Amon explains, “…That’s NYC.
 We can keep running forever.
 It might be ridiculous, scary, and we might get tired, but don’t even try to outrun us.”

-The Analog Players Society is a collective effort founded by producer and engineer, Amon, in Brooklyn, NY.
-APS started originally out of his first studio, “The Hook”, which recently moved, expanded, and was reborn as The Bridge Studio, now a major player in the NYC studio scene.
+The Analog Players Society is a collective effort founded by producer and engineer, Amon, out of his first studio, “The Hook,” in Red Hook, Brooklyn.
 The APS collective features a rotating ensemble cast of some of the top players in New York City.
 Amon has been “cherry picking” these great musicians and producers for a few years now in this rich garden.
 APS’ various projects, which are eclectic by nature, carry serious strains of the Jazz, Dub, Funk, Afrobeat, and Soul variety within it.
-Analog Players Society’s 2012 debut album, Hurricane Season In Brooklyn impressively debuted in the top 15 of the Billboard Contemporary Jazz Chart with press accolades pouring in from NPR’s Fresh Air, Wired, and All About Jazz to name a few.
+APS’ 2012 debut album, Hurricane Season In Brooklyn impressively debuted in the top 15 of the Billboard Contemporary Jazz Chart with press accolades pouring in from NPR’s Fresh Air, Wired, and All About Jazz to name a few.

 Fast forward to April 2019 when APS was reborn at The Bridge Studio, the new large-format recording studio in Williamsburg, Brooklyn designed and owned by Amon and now a major player on the NYC studio scene.